 With almost $300 billion in total market cap, cryptocurrencies are big business.
 While many focused on ICOs and their meteoric rise to fame for the simply way of raising millions, it is also a huge opportunity for those that focus on secondary trading of the newly (or not so recently) launched cryptocurrency coins.

-The organisations that concentrate on this part of the industry are cryptocurrency exchanges, i.e. platforms that bring individual or professional traders together and enable them to buy and sell cryptocoins.
+The organisations that concentrate on this part of the industry are cryptocurrency exchanges like this cryptocurrency ira, i.e. platforms that bring individual or professional traders together and enable them to buy and sell cryptocoins.
 The number of coins listed differs significantly from exchange to exchange and while most start with the major cryptocurrencies like Bitcoin and Ether, others focus on coins less often traded but with a significant market share in a coin.

 It all depends on the business model and strategy of the exchange but currently there are more than 200 (the exact number is hard to define) for the almost 2,000 cryptocurrencies that are out there.
 If you want to do a ranking you could do this by launch date, reputation, security, number of transaction in a specific period or amount of trading in a fiat currency (like US$) or a cryptocurrency like Bitcoin.